OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 **This document**
 This document discusses AI cyber security threats and controls.
 Security here means preventing unauthorized access, use, disclosure, disruption, modification, or destruction.
 Modification includes manipulating the behaviour of an AI model in unwanted ways.
-This initiated was taken by Rob van der Veer - senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements for the EU AI act.
+This initiative was taken by Rob van der Veer - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements for the EU AI act.
-This is work in progress for others to review and amend, which is why it is called ‘wiki’.
+This is all draft and work in progress for others to review and amend, which is why it is called ‘wiki’.
-It serves as input to the EU AI act, ISO/IEC 27090, the OWASP ML top 10, OWASP LLM top 10 and hopefully many more standards, so we can benefit from consistent terminology and insights across the globe.
+It serves as input to the EU AI act, ISO/IEC 27090, the OWASP ML top 10, OWASP LLM top 10, and hopefully many more standards, so we can benefit from consistent terminology and insights across the globe.

 **Sources:**
-* AI security experts who contributes to this as Open Source.
+* AI security experts who contributed to this as Open Source.
-* The minds of these experts were inspired by research work as mentioned in the OWASP AI security & privacy guide (ENISA, Microsoft, BIML, MITRE etc.) at https://owasp.org/www-project-ai-security-and-privacy-guide/
+* The insights of these experts were inspired by research work as mentioned in the OWASP AI security & privacy guide (ENISA, Microsoft, BIML, MITRE etc.) at https://owasp.org/www-project-ai-security-and-privacy-guide/

 **Way of ordering**
-The threats are organized by attack surface (how and where does the attack take place?), and not for example by impact.
+The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
 This means that for example model theft is mentioned in three  different parts of the overview: 1. model theft by stealing model parameters from a live system, 2. model theft by stealing the modeling process or parameters from the engineering environment, and 3. model theft by reverse engineering from using the AI system.
+These are three very different attacks, with similar impact.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/owaspaimodelv1.png?raw=true"/>

-**General controls (vulnerabilities occur when those controls are missing or insufficient):**
+**General controls:**
 * PROGRAM.
 Make data science activities part of the secure software development program e.g. 27001 control 5.1 Policies for information security and 27001 control 5.10 Acceptable use of information and other associated assets.
 See [OpenCRE](https://www.opencre.org/cre/261-010)
 * EDUCATE.
 Educate data scientists and development teams on model attacks
-  e.g. 27001 Control 6.3 Awareness training (particularity: these trainings need to cover model attacks)
+  e.g. 27001 Control 6.3 Awareness training (particularity: training material needs to cover AI security threats and controls)
 * DISCRETE.
 Minimize access to technical details to prevent attacker reconnaissance
   E.g. be careful with publishing technical articles on your solution.

+Note: For any controls in this document: *vulnerabilities* occur when controls are missing.

 # 1. THREATS THROUGH USE